This page will attempt to showcase the histories of New Jersey FM Radio stations,

 WBZC, from Burlington County College, initially started broadcasting in September 1994 with a part-time (6a-6p) classical format.

-However, on January 24, 1995, they changed to their current mix of AAA and specialty programming.
+However, on January 24, 1995, they changed to a mix of AAA and specialty programming.

 88.9 was granted the WBZC calls on March 29, 1993; it was originally allocated to Pemberton on December 23, 1991.